zstrait/personal-site/README.md

 # Roadmap :
-- add the "paper" frame backdrop to render main content within
 - Finish landing / abt me page (Hi, my name is...)
 - do projects page layout template with 2 projects (latex editor & spotify backup tool)
 - make socials button functional and do the animation